geek/nanite/README.md

 ```

 ### .write(msg) : _bool_
 A method for writing new values to a given Nanite instance.
-No matter when a value is written it
+No matter when a value is written, it
 always starts at the top of the stream and works its way down.
 Nanite's .write() is the standard
-non modified .write() for a transform stream.
+non-modified .write() for a transform stream.

 ``` js
 var nanite = require('nanite')()